-Construction Disputes – All You Need To Know About Resolving Them
+Construction Disputes – The Essentials That You Should Know To Resolving Them

 A recent research report put out by EC Harris (a leading Build Asset consultancy that works with infrastructure professionals and barristers) estimates that the value of such disputes in UK increased to £6.5 million in 2011 (up from £4.6 million in 2010) and the average time required for resolving a single dispute increased to 8.7 months in 2011 (from 6.7 months in 2010).